-On Saturday, October 26th, 1996, the New York Yankees defeated the Atlanta Braves at Yankee Stadium in New York to win the 92nd World Series four games to two.
-It was the 23rd World Series championship for the Yankees franchise and the 28th that was won in New York.
+On Sunday, October 26th, 1997, the Florida (now Miami) Marlins defeated the Cleveland Indians at Pro Player Stadium (now Hard Rock Stadium) in Miami Gardens, Florida, to win the 93rd World Series four games to three.
+It was the first World Series championship for the Marlins franchise and the first that was won in Florida.
 These are the top five players that I felt most stood out during the series.

-Maddux scored player of the game honors in game two, going eight innings with no earned runs allowed on six hits and no walks as the Braves claimed a 4-0 victory.
+Ogea picked up player of the game honors in game six, pitching five innings with just one earned run allowed on four hits and two walks in the Indians’ 4-1 win.

-Williams got player of the game in game three, hitting three RBIs to go along with two runs and two hits as the Yankees went on to take a 5-2 victory.
+Sheffield got player of the game honors in game three, as he drove in five RBIs with two runs, three hits and a walk as the Marlins went on to win it 14-11.

 Players of the Game Breakdown:

 Link to stats database: https://www.baseball-reference.com/postseason/1997_WS.shtml

 If you enjoyed this article, please consider becoming a supporter on Patreon!
 For just $1/month, you can help support articles like these and get great benefits as well: patreon.com/Zmiller82